aquariumbio/aquarium/doc/Plankton.md

 	unique(a)                    # Returns a new array representing the same set, but with no repeats.

+	transpose(M)	             # Transpose the array of arrays M. Each row needs the to have the same
+                                 # number of columns

+	take m, start, num           # Take num consecutive

 ### Hashes ###

 	merge(g,h)                   # Returns a merge version of the hashes g and h, with keys in g